Hillary Dupuis, MA, LMFT

 • Can you give me an example of something you might suggest as an intervention for my problem?

 These are just a few examples of different types of therapy.
-I think it's safe to say that most therapists fall under the “eclectic” category - a practitioner that uses a number of interventions and modalities - because we know that one style doesn't fit everyone's needs.
+I think it's safe to say that most therapists fall under the “eclectic” category - a practitioner who uses a number of interventions and modalities - because we know that one style doesn't fit everyone's needs.

 0 Comments